Ed Kavanagh

-Ed Kavanagh is a Canadian writer residing in Mount Pearl, Newfoundland.
+Ed Kavanagh (born December 1954) is a Canadian writer residing in Mount Pearl, Newfoundland.
 He is also a musician, theatre director, actor, and university lecturer.
 His first novel, The confessions of Nipper Mooney, won the 2002 Newfoundland Book Award.

 Life

-Kavanagh was born in St. John's, Newfoundland and grew up in Kilbride, Newfoundland.
-He received an Honours Bachelor of Arts in English and a Bachelor of Education from the Memorial University of Newfoundland.
-He also received a Master's in English and Creative Writing from the University of New Brunswick.
+Kavanagh was born in St. John's, Newfoundland at St. Clare's Mercy Hospital in December 1954 and grew up in Kilbride, Newfoundland.
+He received an B.A.(Hons) in English and a B.Ed. from the Memorial University of Newfoundland.
+He also received a B.A. in Music from Carleton University and a M.A. in English and Creative Writing from the University of New Brunswick.

 Kavanagh is a harpist and has released three CDs, including "On Strings of Light: Christmas Melodies Performed on Celtic Harp", "One Star Awake", and "Weaving the Wind".
-Kavanagh has taught creative writing through the Memorial University and the University of New Brunswick.
+Kavanagh has taught creative writing through Memorial University and the University of New Brunswick.
 He was also a former president of the Writer's Alliance of Newfoundland and Labrador.